ModelOriented/pyCeterisParibus/README.md

 ![Chance of survival for various models](misc/titanic_many_models.png)

-Clearly, XGBoost offers a better fit than Logistic Regression and is less overfitted than a Random Forest model.
+Clearly, XGBoost offers a better fit than Logistic Regression.
+Also, it predicts a higher chance of survival at child's age than the Random Forest model does.

 ### Many variables
 This time we have a look at Miss.
 Elizabeth Mussey Eustis.
 She is 54 years old, travels at 1. class with her sister Marta, as they return to the US from their tour of southern Europe.
 They both survived the disaster.